erkabrew/erkabrew-guide-to-baldurs-gate/README.md

 Portions of the materials used (including descriptions, names, and mechanics) are property of Larian Studios and/or Wizards of the Coast. ©Wizards of the Coast LLC. ©Larian Studios.

 This project is shared strictly for free.
 No payment, subscription, or registration is required to access this content.

+All the icons for the items are directly from the [Baldur's Gate 3 Fan Wiki](https://bg3.wiki/wiki/Items) maintaining the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) and / or [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licenses.